 Geoff Chappell - Software Analyst

 Much of the point to having one’s own website is to have full control over the content and presentation.
 Importantly, I have no editor or publisher to answer to.
-It’s not that my experience with editors is bad, but the publishers they work for tend not to think they are in the business of funding research.
-They pay for a brain-dump, at best for expression and even insight but not for the research itself.
+It’s not that my experience with editors is bad.
+Neither is it with publishers, but publishers tend not to think they are in the business of funding research—which indeed they aren’t.
+They pay for a brain-dump, at best for expression and even insight, but not for the research itself.
 While there’s truth to the notion that information wants to be free, anyone whose business is the digging up of information knows what very hard work it can be.
-Though I don’t doubt that publishing is work, I decided in 1997 that since the long, hard work of my research counts for so little in the minds of publishers, the relatively small work of my writing should not be the profit of a publisher.
+Though I don’t doubt that publishing also is work, I decided in 1997 that since the long, hard work of my research counts for so little in the minds of publishers, the not insubstantial but nonetheless smaller work of my writing should not be the profit of a publisher.
 The big liberation then for self-publishing was, of course, the Internet.
-Anyone can get pages hosted at an HTTP server and have a readership.
+Anyone can get pages hosted at an HTTP server and perhaps even gain a readership.
 Thus did it come about that for very nearly two decades I published to nowhere but my own website.
 Even now, there are only very few exceptions.

 In 2016 and 2017, I wrote two articles expressly for Poc||GTFO, which I now reproduce at this website:

 I’m also not one for attending conferences.
 The days in attendance, or even just in travel, are days not spent either on research or on paid work that sponsors research.
 Such time looks first and foremost like time lost.
 There surely is something to gain socially or for promotion, but I am not naturally a networker.
 Worse, what would I ever speak about?
 The nature of these conferences is that the speaker revisits old work.
 I have no end of new work to get on with.
 Putting more time into research will always win.